progwise/george-ai/llm-api/README.md

-1. How to start and fine tune a onPremise LLM
+I. How to start and fine tune a onPremise LLM

 1. Update the system's package index to retrieve the latest information about available packages.
    ```shell